Definition of quince in English:

 - You can serve them with apple or quince compôte, with cream cheese and raisins, or with yoghurt and honey instead - but just remember that it's Pancake Day, not Wild Experiments With Batter Day.

-2The shrub or small tree which bears quinces, native to western Asia.
+2The shrub or small tree that bears the quince fruit, native to western Asia.

 - Cydonia oblonga, family Rosaceae